-Setting Default Description defaultLocale default The default locale to use for translations, defaults to the system locale. profile false Whether to print out a blocks changed/time info after each operation. traceUnflushedSessions false Display a debug message when an edit isn't completed properly. disallowedBlocks <list of<br="">blocks></list> A list of blocks that cannot be used in patterns (mostly physics blocks that will "pop off" and may severely lag or crash the server if thousands of items are spawned). defaultChangeLimit -1 The default amount of blocks that can be set in one operation. maxChangeLimit -1 The maximum amount of blocks for the change limit (set with //limit in-game)
+Setting Default Description defaultLocale default The default locale to use for translations, defaults to the system locale. profile false Whether to print out a blocks changed/time info after each operation. traceUnflushedSessions false Display a debug message when an edit isn't completed properly. disallowedBlocks <list of<="" td="">A list of blocks that cannot be used in patterns (mostly physics blocks</list> A list of blocks that cannot be used in patterns (mostly physics blocks blocks> that will "pop off" and may severely lag or crash the server if thousands of itams are spouped) of nems are spawned). defaultChangeLimit -1 The default amount of blocks that can be set in one operation. maxChangeLimit -1 The maximum amount of blocks for the change limit (set with //limit in-game)